Cerebral Palsy & Cord Blood

 CP is most often caused by brain injury or an abnormality occurring during pregnancy or during the early years of life.
 60% of those with CP are full-term babies, 4% are premature.
 125

-NEW Results of a Phase II Clinical Trial at Duke University
+Phase II Cord Blood & Cerebral Palsy Clinical Trial at Duke University

-Cord blood shown to be effective in lessening symptoms of CP
+Results: Cord blood was shown to be effective in lessening symptoms of cerebral palsy

 The study was made up of 63 children who had access to their own banked cord blood.
 The kids received one infusion of their own cord blood.
 This innovative research found that when kids received an adequate dose of their own cord blood, both brain connectivity and motor function improved.
 It's an exciting and encouraging development for families and a significant milestone in the evolution of cord blood use beyond traditional transplant medicine - into regenerative medicine.
 Results were published in Stem Cell Translational Medicine.